0x1eef/xchan.rb/README.md

 #### `#send`

-The following example (and previous examples) introduced the `#send` method - a method that performs a blocking write.
+The `#send` method performs a blocking write.
 The `#send` method might block when a channel's send buffer is full, or when a lock is held by another process.
-The following example demonstrates a write that will eventually block - due to the send buffer being full:
+The example performs a write that will block when the send buffer becomes full:

 ```ruby